-Upon completion of this offering, assuming Wexford or its affiliates make no additional purchases of our common stock, Wexford and Gulfport will beneficially own approximately 41.9% and 22.5%, respectively, of our common stock, or 39.7% and 21.4%, respectively, if the underwriters exercise their option to purchase additional shares in full.
-Assuming Wexford or its affiliates purchase \$30.0 million, or 1,666,667 shares (based on the midpoint of the price range set forth on the cover page of this prospectus), of our common stock in the offering, Wexford will beneficially own, upon completion of the offering, approximately 46.6% of our common stock (or approximately 44.2% if the underwriters' option to purchase additional shares is exercised in full).
+Upon completion of this offering (including the purchase by Wexford or its affiliates of 1,717,126 shares of our common stock), Wexford and Gulfport will beneficially own approximately 46.7% and 22.5%, respectively, of our common stock, or approximately 44.4% and 21.4%, respectively, if the underwriters exercise their option to purchase additional shares in full.
 See "Principal Stockholders" beginning on page 140 of this prospectus.
 In addition, individuals affiliated with Wexford and Gulfport serve on our Board of Directors, and Gulfport has the right to designate one individual as a nominee for election to our Board of Directors so long as it continues to beneficially own more than 10% of our outstanding common stock.
 As a result, Wexford and Gulfport, together, will be able to control, and Wexford alone will continue to be able to exercise significant influence over, matters requiring stockholder approval, including the election of directors, changes to our organizational documents and significant corporate transactions.
 This concentration of ownership makes it unlikely that any other holder or group of holders of our common stock will be able to affect the way we are managed or the direction of our business.
 The interests of Wexford and Gulfport with respect to matters potentially or actually involving or affecting us, such as future acquisitions, financings and other corporate opportunities and attempts to acquire us, may conflict with the interests of our other stockholders.
 This continued concentrated ownership will make it impossible for another company to acquire us and for you to receive any related takeover premium for your shares unless Wexford approves the acquisition.